5 Reasons why contemporary costumes are as important as period costumes

 For Manchester by the sea, Melissa Toth Kuhn says that she would prefer that the costumes she designed remain unnoticed (interview here).
 That’s an interesting statement that really explains why contemporary costume design is rarely on the spotlight : sometimes good costumes are seeking to be really authentic and not drag attention away from the character.

-5. Apart from dealing with hire costume companies only, Costume Designers working on a period piece would have better chance to be able to create lead costumes from scratch.
-VERSUS majority of contemporary costumes are sourced from what's already existing.
+5. Apart from dealing with hire costume companies only, Costume Designers working on a period piece would have better chance to be able to create lead costumes from scratch

 (Which is also a really interesting challenge because bigger budgets don't necessarily mean better costumes.)